NebbGroup/docs.qlarm.com/content/configuration/events/_index.md

 </div>

 {{<lead>}}
-The Events configuration page is where [Event Definitions](/glossary#event-definition) are listed and where you can configure your own Event Definition.
-The Event Definition is about malicious time, quality and value of a sensor that need to be detected and [Event](/glossary#event) to be raised.
-Raising the Event takes [Actions](/glossary#action) in place which is notifying [Recipients](/glossary#recipient) in many forms with feedback options.
+The Event configuration page is where all [Event Definitions](/glossary#event-definition) are listed and where you can create and edit your own Event Definitions.
+An Event Definition define the specifig tags the system should supervise.
+Setting Conditions on tags enables the Event to become Active and notifcations to be raised whenever the value of those tags exceed some defined boundaries.
+The Event Definition also enables you to define which [Recipients](/glossary#recipient) the notifications are to be sent, and whether to notify them via email, phone or push notifications.
 {{</lead>}}

 <figure class="image_container">